NagelTech/NTJsonModel/README.md

  - The protocol should inherit from the paired classes' protocol.
 If we subclassed user with a new class, say `AdminUser` we could create a protocol `MutableAdminUser` which would implement `MutableUser`.
  - You may find it very tempting to actually implement the protocol in the class -- _don't_!
 While this seems perfectly reasonable, it will change the meta-data for the properties and create issues with the dynamic nature of NTJson properties.
 Take my word for it here, it may seem to work, but you will have problems.
  - Declaring a `typedef` as an instance of the class that implements the mutable protocol is optional but will simplify the syntax when using the mutable protocol later.
 The basic format for this with class 'XXX' is `typedef XXX<MutableXXX> *MutableXXX;` Which translates to create a type named `MutableXXX` that is a class `XXX` which implements protocol `MutableXXX`.
  - All NTJson properties in the class _must_ be declared `readonly` if you have a mutable protocol (declared with the `NTJsonMutable` macro.)
-Any `readwrite` NTJson properties will reqult in an exception the first time the type is accessed.
+Any `readwrite` NTJson properties will reault in an exception the first time the type is accessed.
  - If you create methods that modify the object (mutable), declare the method in the mutable protocol.
 Since the properties are declared as `readonly` in the class, any attempt to modify the properties -- even in a method you intend to be mutable -- will result in a compiler error.
-A special property `mutableSelf` will allow you to explicitly access the setters for your properties. ()This is actually your `self` pointer cast to the mutable protocol.)
+A special property `mutableSelf` will allow you to explicitly access the setters for your properties.
+(This is actually just your `self` pointer cast to the mutable protocol.)

 ## [Property Conversion](id:property-conversion)